anupongpk/anupongpk/README.md

 - **UX/UI Design**: Crafting intuitive user experiences
 - **Learning**: Currently diving into Go and Rust to expand my toolkit 🚀

+👨‍💻 **Currently Working**:
+I work as a **Software Engineer** and **Designer** at a software house, developing cross-functional solutions that drive innovation and streamline operations across various domains.

 🔧 **What I Do**:
 I create automation solutions for small to medium-sized enterprises (SMEs), reducing process time and boosting efficiency.
 With over 3 years of experience, I've led multiple automation projects, improving operational workflows by 30%.
 I thrive on collaboration, turning business challenges into efficient, automated solutions.